 - BUNow, Bloomsburg University's student-run, online news portal

 - WBUQ-FM, student-managed radio station with call-in and music programs

-Other opportunities are available through active chapters of the Public Relations Student Society of America (PRSSA), the American Advertising Federation (AAF), the Society of Professional Journalists (SPJ) and the National Broadcasting Society-Alpha Epsilon Rho (NBS-AERho).
+Other opportunities are available through active chapters of the Public Relations Student Society of America (PRSSA), and the National Broadcasting Society-Alpha Epsilon Rho (NBS-AERho).

-Telecommunications — Studies include video production, video editing, broadcast journalism, RTF authorship theory and practice, programming and management.
+Telecommunications — Studies include video production, video editing, broadcast journalism, programming and management.
 Students can also study sports, documentary, corporate video or dramatic/comedy production.